NavyaPanwar4/E-Commerce-Frontpage-UI/README.md

-📦 E-Commerce Web Interface
+🛍️ Amazon-Inspired Frontend UI

-A fully responsive and interactive front-end design of a modern e-commerce website, built using HTML, CSS, and JavaScript.
-The interface replicates a familiar online shopping experience with dynamic UI elements and sleek styling.
+A fully responsive and interactive front-end project inspired by the design of Amazon.com.
+Built using HTML, CSS, and JavaScript, this project replicates the core layout and user experience of a modern e-commerce platform, focusing on interface design and client-side interactivity.

 🚀 Features